carsol/carsol.github.io/about.md

 permalink: /about/
 ---

-I'm an independent iOS/Web Developer from San Francisco.
-I like to work on neat projects and consider myself a UX enthusiast.
+Web & iOS developer from San Francisco.
+I consider myself a UX enthusiast but I'm good at building apps that grow companies :) I'm not looking for new projects, sorry!

+My current frameworks/languages include: Ember.js, Rails, Swift

 -